Skip to Content

 hyperclay.sendMessage(eventOrObj, successMessage, successCallback?)

-Sends a message from an anonymous viewer to the app owner’s Hyperclay account, but only if the sender is likely to be human and not a bot.
+Sends a message from an anonymous viewer to the app owner — stored in their Hyperclay dashboard and emailed to them — but only if the sender is likely to be human and not a bot.
 If passing in a submit event, all form fields will be sent.
 Otherwise, object will be converted to JSON and sent.

 Contact form example: